mcsee/Software-Design-Articles/Articles/TDD/We Should Get Rid of HelloWorld Forever/readme.md

 2. *Hello World* yields [side effects](https://en.wikipedia.org/wiki/Global_variable) (console, file system, printers, etc.).

-3. We write the code and we cannot test if it is working.
-We can manually check for the output but our software cannot assert our outcome was right.
+3. We write the code and we can't test if it is working.
+We can manually check for the output but our software can't assert our outcome was right.

-4. If our *HelloWorld* works today we cannot ensure it will keep working tomorrow.
+4. If our *HelloWorld* works today we can't ensure it will keep working tomorrow.

 # The Solution